mi2rl/3DP-COVID19/Readme_ENG.md

   ## 6.Automatic hand dispenser housing

-*	This device is developed housing for DON’T Push dispenser.
+*	This device is developed as a housing unit for [DON’T push dispenser](https://github.com/mi2rl/DONT_dispenser).
-*	Related developed device link: https://github.com/mi2rl/DONT_dispenser.
+*	It can be used with various size of hand sanitizers.
-*	It can using hand cleaner of various size, original design of AMC-MI2RL.
+*	Original design of AMC-MI2RL.
 *	Printing with robust materials (e.g. ABS, PLA in FDM, CJP) are recommended.
 *	STL link: